Nasima Ferdushe

-Nasima Ferdushe (নাসিমা ফেরদৌসী) is a Bangladesh Awami League politician and the former Member of Bangladesh Parliament from a reserved seat.
+Nasima Ferdushe (নাসিমা ফেরদৌসী) is a Bangladesh Awami League politician and a former member of the Bangladesh Parliament from a reserved seat.

 Early life

-Ferdushe was born on 3 April 1962 and she had studied up to H.S.C. degree.
+Ferdushe was born on 3 April 1962.
+She studied up to the Higher Secondary Certificate level.

 Career

-Ferdushe was elected to parliament from reserved seat as a Bangladesh Awami League candidate in 2014.
+Ferdushe was elected to parliament from a reserved seat as a Bangladesh Awami League candidate in 2014.